-We choose students who will become physicians that care about standards of service, excellence, and dedicated patient care.
+Loyola University Chicago chooses students who will become physicians that care about standards of service, excellence, and dedicated patient care.
 Stritch students become good physicians not only because of what they have learned, but also because of who they are.
 Our application process allows students to express their personality, interests and abilities, as well as demonstrate their academic accomplishments.
-Members of the Committee on Admissions, who include faculty, residents and students, are devoted to selecting a diverse class of capable, multi-talented people who will be able to work well together as they begin the life-long study of medicine.
+Members of the Committee on Admissions, which includes faculty, residents and students, are devoted to selecting a diverse class of capable, multi-talented individuals who will be able to work well together as they begin their life-long study of medicine. x

 The first step in applying to Stritch is to complete a standardized application, which is provided by the American Medical College Application Service (AMCAS) beginning in early April.
 Students submit this application electronically to AMCAS and designate which medical schools are to receive a copy.